reefer42/Xkaliber-repo/README.md

 *uncensored AI models such as Reefer AI

+*All options are configured and are setup for you so you can just immediately enjoy the features provided

 support for pocket pcs such as steamdeck for ai and image generation abilities

 **Instuctions** After installing the deb open terminal and TYPE IN THE COMMAND: xupdate.sh